Martyrology: Historical martyrologies

 The most famous of all is that of Usuard (c.
 875), Martyrology of Usuard, on which the Roman martyrology was based.

 The first edition of the Roman martyrology appeared at Rome in 1583.
 The third edition, which appeared in 1584, was approved by Gregory XIII, who gave the Roman martyrology official status for the whole Church.
 In 1586, Baronius published his annotated edition, which in spite of its omissions and inaccuracies is a mine of valuable information.

-The historical martyrologies, taken as a whole, have been studied by Dom Quentin (1908).
+The historical martyrologies, taken as a whole, have been studied by Quentin (1908).
 There are also numerous editions of calendars or martyrologies of less universal interest, and commentaries upon them.
 Mention ought to be made of the famous marble calendar of Naples.

 Scholarship

 The critical study of martyrologies is rendered difficult by the multitude and the disparate character of the elements that compose them.
 Early researches dealt with the historical martyrologies.

-The chief works on the martyrologies are those of Heribert Rosweyde, who in 1613 published at Antwerp the martyrology of Ado; of Sollerius, to whom we owe a learned edition of Usuard; and of Fiorentini, who published in 1688 an annotated edition of the Martyrology of St Jerome.
+The chief works on the martyrologies are those of Heribert Rosweyde, who in 1613 published at Antwerp the martyrology of Ado; of Sollerius, who produced a learned edition of Usuard; and of Fiorentini, who published in 1688 an annotated edition of the Martyrology of St Jerome.
 The critical edition of the latter by J. B. de Rossi and Louis Duchesne, was published in 1894.

 The notes of Baronius on the Roman Martyrology cannot be passed over in silence, the work having done much towards making known the historical sources of the compilations of the Middle Ages.